 SPOILER ALERT: This article contains spoilers for Seasons 1 and 2 of The Umbrella Academy.

-A few notes: (1) This article is about the racial politics of The Umbrella Academy the television show, not the comics.
+A few notes: (1) This article is about the racial politics of the television adaptation of The Umbrella Academy, not the original comics.
 (2) I asked friends and colleagues to contribute their thoughts to this piece before I wrote it; they are all nonwhite.
 I didn’t ask specific questions; I just asked for their thoughts about the “racial politics” of the show.
-(3) Both seasons of the show so far were filmed before actor Elliot Page publicly announced that his pronouns are he/they; his character, Vanya, is referred to by she/her pronouns in the show.
-Because the showrunners have not yet said what Vanya’s pronouns will be in future seasons, I refer to Vanya with they/them pronouns in accordance with Page’s identity.
+(3) This article has been updated to reflect the gender transition of the character Viktor Hargreeves, formerly known as “Vanya” in Seasons 1 and 2.

 Now I want you to tell me brother